RosieSapphire/DoorsRemake/README.md

-# Funny Block Game
+# DOORS (Remake)

-Funny Block Game is a simple little remake of Roblox I'm working on because those bastards banned me one too many times, so this is my "retaliation" if you can call it that.
+This is a remake of Doors.
+I like it, so I decided to remake it. :3